Subscribe to an external calendar with Proton Calendar

 - Copy the link in the ICS field.
 This link can be added to Proton Calendar using the instructions below.

-If these instructions are not right, they might be using classic Outlook on the web.
-You can find those instructions here(new window).
-Be sure they follow the instructions under Publish and share the ICS link.
+If these instructions aren’t right, you might be using classic Outlook on the web.
+You can find instructions for classic Outlook on the web(new window), and follow the steps under Publish your calendar.

 If you use a Nextcloud calendar, there are two different ways of sharing your calendar, based on whether you’ve shared a calendar before.
 The process is the same, but the buttons you see will be different.